kiwicom/orbit-compose/docs/03-components/05-input/textarea.md

 Support for a multi-line text input (textarea) is provided by [TextField composable](https://orbit.kiwi/components/input/inputfield/android/).

 Simply utilize `singleLine`.
-Optionally you cen set up the maximum of rendered lines by `maxLines` argument.
+Optionally you may set up the maximum of rendered lines by the `maxLines` argument.

 ```kotlin
 @Composable